MBBS, FRCSEd, FRCOphth

 - Intraocular Contact Lens (ICL)

-Manzar Saeed trained at world renowned institutions – St Thomas, King’s College Hospital, Moorfields, Tennant Institute of Opthalmology in Glasgow.
+Manzar Saeed trained at world renowned institutions – St Thomas, King’s College Hospital, Moorfields, Tennant Institute of Ophthalmology in Glasgow.
 He comes from a diverse and comprehensive training background enabling him to offer expertise in retinal surgery, refractive surgery as well as general ophthalmology.
 He regularly presents his work at international meetings.
 Mr Saeed also established the Vitreoretinal Surgery service at Queen Elizabeth Hospital in King’s Lynn and was awarded the Clinical Excellence Award.
 In addition to heavy service commitment he is committed to train retinal fellows.
 He has been external examiner for MSc Optometry at City University London.
 In his current role, he teaches students of Cambridge University and the University of East Anglia.
-Mr Saeed is the Royal College of Opthalmologists faculty on assessment for the GMC Specialist Registration.
+Mr Saeed is the Royal College of Ophthalmologists faculty on assessment for the GMC Specialist Registration.
 He has been External Examiner for MSc Optometry at the City University.
 He offers range of refractive procedures to remove spectacles.

 - American Academy of Ophthalmology